womanonrails/womanonrails.com/_i18n/en/_posts/2020-05-15-casting-ruby-object-into-string.md

  => "it #<RubyStringTest:0x000055567edb0bd0> method"
 ```

-We see that in this case, the `join` method uses the `to_s` method under the hoot.
+We see that in this case, the `join` method uses the `to_s` method under the hood.
 When we override the `to_s` method, we will see our implementation:

 ```ruby
 class RubyStringTest